James4Ever0/agi_computer_control/usb_power_management/linux/README.md

 ## webdav

-server (may explicitly restart on reconnection):
+server (may manually/explicitly restart on reconnection):

 ```bash
 # first mount the hard drive to some path.